Failure of famous functional inequalities on Finsler manifolds: the influence of $S$-curvature: Introduction

 in addition, if $F$ is reversible, then $\frac{n^2}{4}$ is sharp and is achieved by a non-trivial function if and only if $\m$ is the Busemann--Hausdorff measure $\m_{BH}$, ${\bf K}=0$ and ${\bf S}={\bf S}_{BH}=0$.

 \item \textit{Caffarelli--Kohn--Nirenberg interpolation inequality}; see \cite[Theorem 1.1]{HKZ}.
-If $0<q<2<p$ and $2<n<2(p-q)/(p-2)$, then for every $u\in C^\infty_0(M)$ one has furthermore, if $F$ is reversible, then $\frac{(n-q)^2}{p^2}$ is sharp and is achieved as in the case \eqref{HPW-1}. \end{itemize} On the other hand, if $(M,F,\m)$ is an $n$-dimensional reversible $\FMMM$, and the 'complementary' case to \eqref{ksnegativ} holds, i.e., together with either the Heisenberg--Pauli--Weyl uncertainty principle \eqref{HPW-1} or the Caffarelli--Kohn--Nirenberg interpolation inequality \eqref{CKN-1}, then we have the rigidity that $\m$ is the Buse\-mann--Hausdorff measure $\m_{BH}$ (up to a multiplicative constant), ${\bf K}=0$ and ${\bf S}={\bf S}_{BH}=0$, see \cite[Theorem 1.3]{HKZ}.
+If $0<q<2<p$ and $2<n<2(p-q)/(p-2)$, then for every $u\in C^\infty_0(M)$ one has furthermore, if $F$ is reversible, then $\frac{(n-q)^2}{p^2}$ is sharp and is achieved as in the case \eqref{HPW-1}. \end{itemize} On the other hand, if $(M,F,\m)$ is an $n$-dimensional reversible $\FMMM$, and the ``complementary" case to \eqref{ksnegativ} holds, i.e., together with either the Heisenberg--Pauli--Weyl uncertainty principle \eqref{HPW-1} or the Caffarelli--Kohn--Nirenberg interpolation inequality \eqref{CKN-1}, then we have the rigidity that $\m$ is the Buse\-mann--Hausdorff measure $\m_{BH}$ (up to a multiplicative constant), ${\bf K}=0$ and ${\bf S}={\bf S}_{BH}=0$, see \cite[Theorem 1.3]{HKZ}.

-The above set of results contain in certain sense the genesis of our first main result -- which reads as follows -- and roughly shows that the \textit{validity/failure} of functional inequalities on Finsler manifolds is decided by the \textit{sign} of the $S$-curvature:
+The above set of results contains in certain sense the genesis of our first main result and roughly shows that the \textit{validity/failure} of functional inequalities on Finsler manifolds is decided by the \textit{sign} of the $S$-curvature.

 \begin{theorem} Let $n\geq 2$ be an integer, $(M,F,\m)$ be an $n$-dimensional forward complete $\FMMM$, and $r=d_F(o,\cdot)$ for some $o\in M$.
 Suppose that

 where $k,h$ are two constants with $h> k\geq 0$.
 Then the following statements hold$:$ \begin{enumerate}[\rm (i)]